Seattle Center Monorail: Accidents and incidents

 A similar incident on the blue train occurred on May 21, 1979, injuring 15 people at the Seattle Center terminal.
 The monorail's brake system was not found to be at fault, but the disabling of the onboard speed control system was criticized by city officials.
 The monorail struck a bumper at the temporary downtown terminal on August 27, 1987, causing no injuries but breaking the glass window, which fell onto a parked car below.
 The incident was later blamed on driver error.

 On May 31, 2004, a fire broke out on the blue train as it passed through the Experience Music Project with 150 people aboard; eight suffered minor injuries.
 Passengers were evacuated using ladders deployed by the Seattle Fire Department to the red train, which traveled back to the Seattle Center terminal.
 The fire was determined to have been caused by a snapped drive shaft that damaged a collector shoe, which began to short circuit.
-The electrical current melted through the shoe's aluminum housing and arced, causing sparks that ignited the undercarriage's grease and oil, creating a fire that entered the interior and ignited the seat cushions.
+The electric current melted through the shoe's aluminum housing and arced, causing sparks that ignited the undercarriage's grease and oil, creating a fire that entered the interior and ignited the seat cushions.
 The red train re-entered service on December 16, while the blue train returned on May 2, 2005, after extensive repairs.